SLionB/kafka-connect-jdbc/README.md

 Connector class is: gr.unisystems.connect.jdbc.OS200JdbcSourceConnector.

-Connector is a source connector only.
+Connector is a source connector only

-Supports input table names with ":" by replacing it with "-" in the output topic name.
+Supports input table names with ":" by replacing it with "-" in the output topic name

-Remove double quotes around table names in SQL strings
+Remove double quotes around table names in calculated SQL query string

 Identify OS2200 RDMS database from metadata and configure SQL statement to get current time as select current_timestamp from RDMS.RDMS_DUMMY